MihaiDavid05/Mask-to-COCO-JSON/README.md

 More than this:
 - It supports multiple formats of masks (see `main.py` CLI args)
-- Offers visualizations of exported results
+- Offers testing and visualization of exported results
 - It is easily extendable

 ## Installation